Periods of Chinese History

 The Duke of Zhou

 The first lord enfeoffed with the territory of Lu was Ji Dan 姬但, the Duke of Zhou 周公, brother of King Wu 周武王, the founder of the Zhou dynasty.
 The Duke of Zhou was later revered as a person of high moral integrity who represented all virtues held high by Confucius and his school.
-He was therefore at an early point of time often consulted by his older brother and so practically became the first "counselor-in-chief" in China's history.
+He was therefore at an early point of time often consulted by his older brother and so practically became the first Counsellor-in-chief in China's history.
 Ji Dan also participated in the campaign of his brother against the king of the Shang dynasty 商 (17th-11th cent.
 BCE) and commanded part of the army at the battles of Mengjin 孟津 and Muye 牧野.
 He is credited with the authorship of the "Speech at Muye" (Mushi 牧誓), which now constitutes a chapter of the Confucian Classic Shangshu 尚書 "Book of Documents".
 After the death of the king of the Shang dynasty, Ji Fa 姬發 proclaimed himself king of the Zhou dynasty (King Wu is his posthumous title).
-Ji Dan was appointed Duke of Zhou, a title that corresponded to the office of "right counselor", and his younger brother Ji Shi 姬奭 as Duke of Shao 召公, the "left counselor".
+Ji Dan was appointed Duke of Zhou, a title that corresponded to the office of Counsellor to the Right, and his younger brother Ji Shi 姬奭 as Duke of Shao 召公, the Counsellor to the Left.
 Both remained at the court of their brother to perform their duties in the central government.
 The fief of the Duke of Zhou was the territory of Lu, that of the Duke of Shao the territory of Yan 燕.
 Lu was the region around the town of Qufu that is said to have been the ancient site where the mythological emperor Shao Hao 少昊 (Di Zhi 帝摯) had resided, a place called Yan 奄.
 A third important person supporting the king in the central government was the "Great Duke" (taigong 太公) Lü Shang 呂尚 who reigned over the territory of Qi 齊.

 King Wu soon fell ill.
 In this precarious situation the Duke of Zhou refused to perform the traditional mantic rituals in order to know more about the outcome of the disease and instead erected three altars on which he declared to the ancestors of Zhou that he was willing to take over the disease and eventual death of his older brother.
 A subsequent investigation of the forefather's answer brought to light that they accepted the self-offering of Ji Dan.
 The record of the oracle was enclosed in a golden coffer (jinteng 金滕).